10 Best Lord of the Rings Board Games 2024

 Ages (complexity): 12+

-Setting and objectives of Middle-Earth Quest
+Setting and Objectives of Middle-Earth Quest

-If you’re tired that every game on our list is based on the trilogy or Hobbit, Middle Earth is something you might look into.
+If you’re getting tired that every game on our list is based on the trilogy or Hobbit, Middle Earth is something you might look into.

 How is Middle-Earth Quest played?

-So you’ve got a pretty open map and the game is set out as a one versus many.
+So, you’ve got a pretty open map and the game is set out as a one versus many.
 Freely wandering gameplay reminds a lot of Runebound, particularly as the heroes are a lot tougher than, for example, Frodo.
 They are quite badass and can take on the forces of evil themselves, producing epic battles.

 Sauron, on the other hand, relies on spreading evil, corrupting heroes, overthrowing nations, and so on.
 His gameplay is quite challenging, especially if all three heroes are in play.